Hungry & headed to the Bite?

 The Groupon Bite of Seattle® is located at Seattle Center in the Uptown Neighborhood.
 Street address is 305 Harrison Street, Seattle, WA 98109.
 (See map for more details).
 Allow for time to park and maneuver through the crowds.
 Arriving early will ensure that you don’t miss out on any of the Bite events!
 There is possibility for continuation of ongoing Mercer Corridor road work affecting access to Seattle Center.
 Information on current road construction and alternate routes during construction may be found here.

 USE METRO SERVICE

-Bus service to Seattle Center is available via Metro routes 1, 2, 3, 4, 8, 13, 15, 18, 19, 24, 30, 33 and the RapidRide D Line.
-Routes 5, 16, 26, 28 and 358 also travel to within walking distance of Seattle Center.
-If you’ve never used Seattle’s transit system, the process of getting from one point to the other can be a bit intimidating.
-With Metro’s Trip Planner, you can plan your transit trip to Seattle Center from anywhere in the region.
+Bus service to Seattle Center is available via Metro routes 1 , 2, 3, 4, 8, 13, 29 & 32 and the RapidRide D Line.
+It is easy to navigate Seattle's transit system with Metro's Trip Planner and you can plan your trip to Seattle Center from anywhere in the region.
 For more information about bus service to the Bite, call Metro at 206-553-3000 or visit metro.kingcounty.gov.
 To find bus routes, visit tripplanner.kingcounty.gov.

 CARPOOL WITH FRIENDS